BeanTheAlien/BeanTheAlien.github.io/README.md

 ### 0.0.2
 - Released a fix that should launch games in about:blank
 - Released a fix that should solve issue <a href="https://github.com/BeanTheAlien/BeanTheAlien.github.io/issues/4">#4</a>
+### 0.0.3
+- Changed development direction to be in-site popup
+- Fixed flappy bird to initalize
+- Fixed issues <a href="https://github.com/BeanTheAlien/BeanTheAlien.github.io/issues/2">#2</a> and <a href="https://github.com/BeanTheAlien/BeanTheAlien.github.io/issues/3">#3</a>